eric-sims/reporter/README.md

 `OLLAMA_MODEL or flag --model`

 ## Connect to OpenAI API
+> [!NOTE]
+> This is different than the comsumer ChatGPT subscription.
+This is a separate dev account separate pricing structures.
+Learn more about it [here](https://platform.openai.com/docs/overview).

-Generate an api key [here](https://platform.openai.com/settings/organization/api-keys).
-Then save it to the environment variable: \
+Generate an api key [here](https://platform.openai.com/settings/organization/api-keys), then save it to the environment variable:

 `OPENAI_API_KEY or flag --openai-api-key`